Carleton College Ombuds Office

 · Coaching for individuals to resolve problems on their own

 · Listening and discussing questions, concerns and complaints

 · Assisting with generating possible options for resolution; weighing pros and cons

 · Assisting with interpreting College policies and procedures

 · Referrals to formal grievance when appropriate or when informal processes have been exhausted

 · Determining guilt or wrongdoing of anyone involved

 · Adjudicating or participating in formal grievance processes

 The main objective of this role is to assist faculty and staff with their concerns.
 In addition, the Ombudsman is an avenue for employees to bring forward concerns or issues that campus leadership may not be aware of or fully understand.
+This resource will have a dotted reporting line to the VP & Treasurer.
 While not a substitute for normal channels of communication, it can serve as a vital alternative when something is not surfacing in other more established ways.

 Karyn Jeffrey, Strong House